AmpersandTalks/CIS106-Cesar-Perez/README.md

 ## Assignment 10

 Session 10 was a bit overwhelming as the activity uses the For loop.
 Similar to the previous sessions it was initially a bit of a challenge.
 As knowledge from previous loops was needed to understand the For Loop.
 I decided to go back to the example that was provided to better understand all the loops.
 This helped me better understand the For function better and how it works.
 I decided to go with working on activity 1 which was similar to activity one in session 8.
 This helped me visualize and formant the structure for the For loop.
 Session 10-second activity was about nested loops. this activity was a bit more difficult due to the fact that there was no example to refer back to.
 I decided to read and visit the additional resources to help me better visualize the structure for the nested loop.

+## Assignment 11

+Session 11 was really overwhelming as the session focuses on Arrays.
+This session uses the knowledge from the previous sessions to plan for the activity.
+An array is described as a Data structure consisting of a collection of elements.
+I had a really hard time